pontus/LocalEGA/docs/index.rst

    :align: center
    :alt: General Architecture and Connected Components

-The components/microservices can be classified into:
+The components/microservices can be classified by use case:

 - submission - used in the process on submitting and ingesting data.
 - data retrieval - used for data retrieval/download.